Febrile neutropenia: MASCC and CISNE risk indexes

+CISNE risk index

+The Clinical Index of Stable Febrile Neutropenia (CISNE) score was developed and validated in Western populations to predict severe complications—such as shock, acute organ failure, arrhythmia, major bleeding, delirium, disseminated intravascular coagulation, or acute abdomen—among patients with solid tumors treated with mild-to-moderate-intensity chemotherapy who appear clinically stable at presentation.
+CISNE should be applied only after confirming hemodynamic stability and absence of major risk factors.
+It is not suitable for patients with hematologic malignancies, lymphomas, unstable conditions, or other contraindications to outpatient management.

-In contrast, the Clinical Index of Stable Febrile Neutropenia (CISNE) score is specific of patients with solid tumors and seemingly stable episodes.
-CISNE is able to discriminate groups of patients who are at low, intermediate, and high risk of complications in this population.
-With the CISNE, the complication rate was determined to be 1.1% for low-risk patients, 6.2% for intermediate-risk patients, and 36.0% for high-risk patients.
-The prime purpose of this model was to avoid complications from an early hospital release.
-On the contrary, CISNE should not be used so much to select low-risk patients for outpatient treatment.
+In its original validation, the complication rate was 1.1% for low-risk, 6.2% for intermediate-risk, and 36.0% for high-risk patients.
+The primary aim of CISNE is to help prevent unexpected complications after early hospital discharge, not to identify low-risk patients for direct outpatient therapy.

+Table.
+CISNE score, nomogram, and calculator

 Treatment

 Generally, patients with febrile neutropenia are treated with empirical antibiotics until the neutrophil count has recovered (absolute neutrophil counts greater than 500/mm3) and the fever has abated; if the neutrophil count does not improve, treatment may need to continue for two weeks or occasionally more.
 In cases of recurrent or persistent fever, an antifungal agent should be added.